mbarve117/nifty50predictor/README.md

-# nifty50predictor
+# stockpredictor
-Predicting trends in the NIFTY 50 index
+Predicting trends in the different stocks